PanPeryskop/MultiSpot/README.md

 ## Installation

 1. Make sure you have Python 3.9 or later installed.
 If not you can download it from the [official website](https://www.python.org/downloads/).
 Make sure to add python to PATH during installation.
-2. Clone the repository or download the ZIP file and extract it.
+2. Clone the repository (Do not download zip, it will not include necessary submodules).
+If you don't have Git installed, you can download it from the official website: [Git Official Website](https://git-scm.com/download/win)
-2. Open the MultiSpot folder.
+3. Open the MultiSpot folder.
-3. Run setup.bat file to install required packages.
+4. Run setup.bat file to install required packages.

 ## Usage